McConnell defiant after demonstrator tried disrupting his dinner: 'I enjoyed my meal'

 "I enjoyed my meal in Louisville on Friday night."

 He continued: "The threats and intimidation are even being cheered on by prominent, leading Democrats.
 Former Secretary of State Hillary Clinton said there should be no civility until her party was back in power.
-Eric Holder, President Obama’s Attorney General, recently told a group that “when they go low, we kick ‘em.
-That’s what this new Democratic Party is about.”
+Eric Holder, President Obama’s Attorney General, recently told a group that 'when they go low, we kick ‘em.
+That’s what this new Democratic Party is about.'”

 In his remarks to Georgia Democrats and their supporters earlier this month, Holder, the former attorney general, attempted to clarify his exhortation.